From T-O maps to Google Earth

 Cottoniana, from Priscian‘s periegesis, around 1000 AD, found by Sir Robert Cotton in 1598, and restored by Miller in 1895 (0.21 x 0.18 m, top is east).
 (Swanrad)

 All other ‘ancient’ maps we can see today were redrawn based on ancient texts without any drawings: e.g., the remains of the ‘map’ of Agrippa consist of text only and his monumental Porticus Vipsania did not survive (if it was ever built).
 Agrippa’s work is dated around 15 BC and mentioned by Pliny around 77 AD.
-It was probably used for the Cottoniana around 1000 AD and used at Ebstorf around 1235 AD and Hereford around 1300 AD (Arnaud, 1990, p 1279-1298).
+It was probably used for the Cottoniana around 1000 AD and for Ebstorf around 1235 AD, Psalter around 1265 AD and Hereford around 1280 AD (Arnaud, 1990, p 1279-1298).

 Information provided by ‘itineraries’ written by travellers surely had a lot of influence on these maps, even if this information could not be retrieved as such on them (Arnaud, 2007).